Mindfulness: The five-aggregate model

+This model describes how sensory consciousness results in the generation of feelings, perception or volition, and how individuals' previously conditioned attitudes and past associations influence this generation.
+The five aggregates are described as constantly arising and ceasing in the present moment.

+Cultivating self-knowledge and wisdom

+The practice of mindfulness can be utilized to gradually develop self-knowledge and wisdom.
+In this regard, Buddhist teachings provide detailed instructions on how one can carry out an inquiry into the nature of the mind, and this guidance can help one to make sense of one's subjective experience.
+This could include understanding what the "present moment" is, how various thoughts, etc., arise following input from the senses, the conditioned nature of thoughts, and other realizations.
+In Buddhist teachings, ultimate wisdom refers to gaining deep insight into all phenomena or "seeing things as they are."

 Applications

 According to Jon Kabat-Zinn the practice of mindfulness may be beneficial to many people in Western society who might be unwilling to adopt Buddhist traditions or vocabulary.
 Western researchers and clinicians who have introduced mindfulness practice into mental health treatment programs usually teach these skills independently of the religious and cultural traditions of their origins.
 Programs based on MBSR and similar models have been widely adopted in schools, prisons, hospitals, veterans centers, and other environments.

 Therapy programs

 Mindfulness-based stress reduction

 Mindfulness-based stress reduction (MBSR) is a mindfulness-based program developed by Jon Kabat-Zinn at the University of Massachusetts Medical Center, which uses a combination of mindfulness meditation, body awareness, and yoga to help people become more mindful.
 While MBSR has its roots in spiritual teachings, the program itself is secular.

 Mindfulness-based cognitive therapy

 Mindfulness-based cognitive therapy (MBCT) is a psychological therapy designed to aid in preventing the relapse of depression, specifically in individuals with Major depressive disorder (MDD).
 It uses traditional cognitive behavioral therapy (CBT) methods and adds in newer psychological strategies such as mindfulness and mindfulness meditation.
 Cognitive methods can include educating the participant about depression.
 Mindfulness and mindfulness meditation focus on becoming aware of all incoming thoughts and feelings and accepting them, but not attaching or reacting to them.

 Like CBT, MBCT functions on the theory that when individuals who have historically had depression become distressed, they return to automatic cognitive processes that can trigger a depressive episode.
 The goal of MBCT is to interrupt these automatic processes and teach the participants to focus less on reacting to incoming stimuli, and instead accepting and observing them without judgment.
 This mindfulness practice allows the participant to notice when automatic processes are occurring and to alter their reaction to be more of a reflection.

 Research supports the effects of MBCT in people who have been depressed three or more times and demonstrates reduced relapse rates by 50%.